-Inhabited by Native Americans for more than 2,800 years, the Dutch and the Swedes made the first European settlements in what would become New Jersey in the early 17th century.
+Inhabited by Native Americans for more than 2,800 years, the Dutch and the Swedes made the first European settlements in New Jersey in the early 17th century.
 In 1664, the British took control of the land, at which time it was named New Jersey.
 It was the site of several decisive battles during the American Revolution, and it became the third state to ratify the U.S. Constitution and the first state to sign the Bill of Rights in 1787.

-The Lenni-Lenape Native American tribe was the dominant population in the region when the Dutch first laid claims to lands here in 1630.
+The Lenni-Lenape Native American tribe was the dominant population when the Dutch first laid claims to lands here in 1630.
 They referred to the land as Scheyichbi and traded in fur with the Europeans.
-The entire region came under England rule in 1664, when Colonel Richard Nicolls sailed into New York Harbor and took control of Fort Amsterdam.
+The entire region came under England’s rule in 1664, when Colonel Richard Nicolls sailed into New York Harbor and took control of Fort Amsterdam.
 New Jersey, one of the original Thirteen Colonies to revolt against British rule, became the last northern state to abolish slavery in February of 1804.

 Dawning of a New Age (Auto History)